aptible/support/source/topics/paas/how-to-update-ssl-certificate.md

 In the Aptible dashboard, find an app that has an endpoint with the certificate you want to update.
-Under the "Endpoints" tab, near the bottom, choose "Add new certificate."
+Under the "Endpoints" tab, find the endpoint you want to update and click "Edit."
+Then, near the bottom of the page, choose "Add new certificate."
 Drag and drop or copy/paste your new certificate bundle and private key.

 *Note:* Be sure your certificate bundle is [correctly ordered](https://support.aptible.com/topics/paas/how-to-order-certs/).